SNOMED-Documents/snomed-editorial-guide/pharmaceutical-and-biologic-product-and-dose-form-attributes-summary.md

 # Pharmaceutical and Biologic Product and Dose Form Attributes Summary

 When authoring in this domain, these are the approved attributes and allowable ranges.

-They are the Human Readable Concept Model (HRCM).
+HRCM 2025-08-01

 | Domain Information for 373873005 \| Pharmaceutical / biologic product (product) \| |   |
 |---|---|